lindgrengroup/longitudinal_primarycare/adiposity/scripts/README.md

 6. **6_adjust_slopes.R** - Run linear models to adjust raw slopes for a range of covariates with nested models.
 Calculate variance explained by baseline model covariates and compare models with ANOVA.
 7. **7_adjust_slope_groups.R** - Choose best model and calculate groups (gainers, quartiles, etc.).
 8. **phenotype_enrichment.R** - Fisher's enrichment test for disease codes (Spiros, primary + secondary care) in specific groups (ex. gainers) as compared to cohort.
+9. **prepare_GWAS.R** - Perform genotyping-related sample quality control (ex. remove individuals with reported and genotyped sex mismatches, retain only individuals in the white British ancestry subset, samples with poor heterozygosity or missingness, etc.).
+Get GWAS phenotype - RINTed adjusted slope - for QCd individuals in full cohort as well as in only gainers.
-9. **report_characteristics.R** - Generate tables and figures for various descriptive characteristics of raw data, raw slopes (and trajectories), and adjusted slopes (and trajectories).
+10. **report_characteristics.R** - Generate tables and figures for various descriptive characteristics of raw data, raw slopes (and trajectories), and adjusted slopes (and trajectories).
-10. **focus_BMI_WHR_overlap.R** - Data summaries and enrichment tests for individuals with both BMI and WHR trajectories in the data.
+11. **focus_BMI_WHR_overlap.R** - Data summaries and enrichment tests for individuals with both BMI and WHR trajectories in the data.

 ARCHIVED: